AI Employee Fit Assessment: A Step-by-Step Guide

 Creating Your Roadmap

-Based on your assessment, create a phased implementation plan:
+Based on your assessment, create a phased AI employee plan:

 Phase 1: Quick Wins (1-2 months)